hydroaggie/hydroaggie.github.io/_posts/2023-10-19-Make-word-cloud.md

 ## My word cloud

 Here is the word cloud from my [Google Scholar](https://scholar.google.com/citations?user=Md_6je0AAAAJ) page.
 Hydrologic, river, exchange are keywords in my research.
 As a groundwater hydrologist, I am surprised to see that groundwater is not one of the big words.
+I think the website only grabs words from the paper titles, which may not provide the whole picture of my research.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">